 I think that comes down to thousands of years of survival mechanisms.
-When a fruit is brown, we know it’s not safe for eating.
+When fruit is brown, we know it’s not safe for eating.
 If chicken is pink, we know it’s not safe for eating.

 Even these days with yellow watermelons, there is something that I can’t get on board with.
 My brain is too ingrained that it should be red.

-Moral of the story here is that if your Lightroom food photography presets don’t allow you to get accurate colors, then they could be holding you back.
+The moral of the story here is that if your Lightroom food photography presets don’t allow you to get accurate colors, then they could be holding you back.

 And then sometimes all the rules are meant to be broken in any niche of photography.
 So the real power here is to be in the known, then break the rules when it’s called for.

 Simply breaking the rules cause we don’t know any better is a missed opportunity.

 Style Presets Totally Miss Out on the Best Part of Editing.

 Ain’t that the truth.
 Style presets don’t take into account local adjustments, fine-tuning, retouching and masking.
 This is how we turn a good photo into a great one.